exakat/exakat/docs/Rules.rst

    ?>

-Also, note that arguments 2 and 3 are constants and string (respectively), and should be issued from the list of values available in the manual.
+Also, note that arguments 2 and 3 are constants and string, respectively, and should be issued from the list of values available in the manual.
 Other values than those will make PHP use the default values.

 See also `htmlentities <http://www.php.net/htmlentities>`_ and `htmlspecialchars <http://www.php.net/htmlspecialchars>`_.

+Suggestions
+^^^^^^^^^^^

+* Always use the third argument with htmlentities()

 +-------------+-----------------------------+
 | Short name  | Structures/Htmlentitiescall |